Tolerable Misstatement in Audit

-This page covers how the auditor set materiality for the audit including preliminary judgment, performance materiality, and tolerable misstatement.
+My video lectures about how the auditor set materiality for the audit including preliminary judgment, performance materiality, and tolerable misstatement can be found in my auditing course and CPA lessons.
+Or browse from menu above.

 The risk of material misstatement of the financial statements is a fundamental underpinning to audit planning.
 Materiality refers to a difference that would cause a decision maker to change his or her decision.
 Statement of Financial Accounting Concepts No. 2 defines materiality as: